 In IBS patients, gut dysbiosis has been linked with:

 - Low-grade chronic inflammation.

-- Raised pain perceptions and enhanced mucosal permeability, which can eventually interfere with gut immunity and thus promote gut inflammation.
+- Raised pain perceptions and enhanced mucosal permeability, can eventually interfere with gut immunity and thus promote gut inflammation.

 - Alterations of the enteric nervous system, as well as brain functions4,5,6.